Executive Director/Vice President,

 I graduated with a master’s degree in engineering management from Dartmouth College.
 Previously I had two years of work experience in India, where I was born and raised.
 My undergrad was in electronics and communication engineering at Guru Gobind Singh Indraprastha University in Delhi.

 My job requires some of the same skills used in management consulting: strategy, operations, project management, technology assessment, finance, statistics and accounting.
 In fact, during the interview process coming out of school, I was interviewing with management consultancies.
-I met someone from Goldman and learned how much the firm was doing in technology and that my skills could be applied in a role within the Technology Division.
+I met someone from Goldman and learned how much the firm was doing in technology and that my skills could be applied in a role within Engineering.